ByThePowerOfScience/DivineJourney2Addons/docs/zs/dj2addons/botania/Brews.md

 void addOutputRestrictedBrewRecipe(
   Brew brew,                      // The Brew instance to register a recipe for.
   IItemStack[] allowedContainers, // The containers that this brew recipe will be allowed for. (e.g. <botania:vial:0> = Managlass Vial, <botania:vial:1> = Alfglass Flask)
-  IItemStack[] ingredients,       // An array of item ingredients to set as the recipe.
+  IItemStack[] ingredients,       // An array of item ingredients/oredict keys to set as the recipe.
 );
 ```